its-dirg/VOPaaS/README.md

 identity providers such as Facebook, google and SAML2int IdP's.

 # Architectural overview
+In this section the some describing the VOPaaS application on different levels

+##Service communications
 ![](images/VOPaaS_overview.png "VOPaaS overview image")

-1. The client SP sends a request
+1. The client SP sends a request to a specific URL which specifies which identity provider it wants to communicate with.
-1. The proxy connects to the requested identity provider and receives user infomation
+1. The proxy connects to the requested identity provider and receives user information
 1. The proxy connects to a account linking service
 1. The proxy connects to a consent manager service
 1. The returned user info attributes which where returned from the service provider and for which the user has given consent will be sent to the SP

+##Internal components
 ![](images/VOPaaS_proxy_internals.png "VOPaaS internal communication")

 1. Service provider makes request to proxy.
 At a specific url which specifies which identity it want to use